 “Your CMS is at the core of delivering great experiences, which is exactly why we built and launched the new HubSpot CMS.
 This new CMS combined with a CRM uses the power of personalization so you can create a website that truly builds relationships.
 HubSpot CMS is now available to purchase as a standalone product or in combination with any other HubSpot product.” (cite from Hubspot.)

-Practically, all this means is that the product you’re familiar with got even better.
+Practically, all this means is that the product you’re familiar with got even better, with everything you need to run a great website and content marketing strategy all in one place.
 You can read more about the specifics of the relaunch on Hubspot’s website.

 Whether prospects are searching online for your products and services or they find your site via a referral from a friend or colleague, your website needs to attract the right prospects and convert them to customers.